DivideBySara/CodeFellows301/learning-journal/LJ-code301-day3.md

 I still had to leave late, however.
 Putting paired programming at the end of the day == leaving late.
 I wish we had lectures first, paired programming 2nd, and solo projects third.
 As it stands, I'll have to stay late every time my partner and I have any difficulties, and then I won't see my kids before they go to bed. :-(

 Speaking of that solo project, I'll get it started earlier now that I have a better idea of my workflow.

+**Wednesday**

+New plan: Bike to the bus stop and take the 1st bus to light rail because traffic is terrible.
+I don't take my bike onto the bus because there's no safe way to bike from Westlake to Code Fellows.
+The downtown bus is late, crowded, and I accidently got on without tagging my ORCA card.

+At least Code Fellow's a/c didn't kick on until noon.
+Meanwhile, I worked on my Portfolio.

+Fix day 1 work or move on to day 2?
+I decided to spend most of my time on the jQuery.
+After getting help from Ashwini with my icon fonts, I felt confident I could fix any other CSS problems later.
+Besides, I would be most helpful during paired programming having learned more jQuery.

+**jQuery Events**